 When lloydandfloyd reaches 200 Chic Points, she will be in the Style Council!

-Give them to Goodwill, or if you’re good at DIY, you can make some of the nice ones into something newposted about 3 years ago
+Give them to Goodwill, or if you’re good at DIY, you can make some of the nice ones into something newposted over 3 years ago

 I sell them.
 Usually to Plato’s Closet, because they tend to pay a bit more here than other stores.